ISSOtm/issotm.github.io/content/blog/backcompat/part1.md

 breadcrumb = "Context"
 +++

-The big deal with RGBDS and its backwards comaptibility is likely obvious to any seasoned member of [GBDev], but maybe you, dear reader, are not one.
+The big deal with RGBDS and its backwards compatibility is likely obvious to any seasoned member of [GBDev], but maybe you, dear reader, are not one.

 Let's talk about what backwards compatibility is (in a rather general sense), and why it matters.